antonmil/m-best/README.md

 # Known Issues

-The SMCM method is disabled for feature matching.
+    * The SMCM method is disabled for feature matching.
 Should you wish to compute the results, you will need to compile the package first.

+    * The results may not correspond 100% to those reported in the paper due to random number generation, in particular for feature point matching.

 # License